DMVis/DMVis/documentation/CONTRIBUTING.md

 ## License

-By contributing to DMVis, you agree that your contributions will be licensed under the [T.B.D.].
+By contributing to DMVis, you agree that your contributions will be licensed under the [GNU AGPL V3](LICENSE.md).
 Please make sure to read and understand the license before contributing.

 Thank you for your contributions!
 We appreciate your help in making DMVis better.